Nutrient Deficiencies in Cannabis

 Introduction

-It goes without saying that plant nutrition is crucial for crop growth, development, and yield.
-For cannabis, nutritional needs and subsequent fertilizer recipes are dependent on growing system, cultivar demands, climate conditions, etc. Of course, growers strive to provide their crop with a balanced recipe that contains all the nutrients needed for optimal growth.
-However, nutrient disorders can arise, even with a proper fertilizer recipe.
+Plant nutrition is crucial for crop growth, development, and yield.
+For cannabis, nutritional needs and subsequent fertiliser recipes are dependent on the growing system, cultivar demands, climate conditions, etc. Of course, growers strive to provide their crop with a balanced recipe that contains all the nutrients needed for optimal growth.
+However, nutrient disorders can still arise, even with a properly formulated fertiliser recipe.
 For example, due to suboptimal rootzone pH, nutrient antagonism, lack of transpiration, and more (Llewellyn et al., 2023).
 To the benefit of growers and researchers alike, there is a growing number of peer-reviewed studies that investigate the effects of nutrient supply on the yield and potency (=chemical makeup) of cannabis inflorescences.

 In this article, we will look at two studies with direct practical use for growers.
-Namely, “Characterization of Nutrient Disorders of Cannabis sativa” by Cockson et al. (2019) and “Foliar Symptomology, Nutrient Content, Yield, and Secondary metabolite Variability of Cannabis Grown Hydroponically with Different Single-Element Nutrient Deficiencies” by Llewellyn et al. (2023).
-These studies describe the progression of nutrient disorders with pictures and leaf tissue analysis.
+Namely, “Characterisation of Nutrient Disorders of Cannabis sativa” by Cockson et al. (2019) and “Foliar Symptomology, Nutrient Content, Yield, and Secondary metabolite Variability of Cannabis Grown Hydroponically with Different Single-Element Nutrient Deficiencies” by Llewellyn et al. (2023).
+These studies describe the progression of nutrient disorders, accompanied by pictures and leaf tissue analysis.
 We chose to highlight these articles as they provide us with high-quality photos and descriptions of the disorders during different crop phases.

 Macronutrient deficiencies

 Before we look at nutrient disorders, it is important to understand what a healthy plant looks like.
 Normal cannabis plants have a dark green colour for most of the production cycle.
-Don’t be alarmed when fan leaves start to turn yellow (a process called chlorosis) during the final weeks of flowering.
-This type of chlorosis is normal and occurs often even when all nutritional needs are met.
+Don’t be alarmed if you see fan leaves turning yellow (a process called chlorosis) during the final weeks of flowering.
+This natural type of chlorosis often occurs even when the plant receives all its nutritional needs.
 Keep this in mind when diagnosing nutrient disorders in the last weeks before harvest.

 While the authors of the abovementioned papers go into detail about all important macronutrients (Nitrogen (N), Phosphorus (P), Potassium (K), Calcium (Ca), Magnesium (Mg), and Sulphur (S)), we will focus on their findings for N, P, K, and Ca deficiencies in this article.

 Let’s start with N, a major component of chlorophyll and used for the synthesis of new proteins.
 It’s also the mineral nutrient that is needed in the greatest amount by plants.
-N-deficiency is first shown in the bottom of the canopy.
+N-deficiency is first shown at the bottom of the canopy.
 It will then gradually progress to the middle canopy layers.
-Leaves will first turn a pale yellow, and in advanced stages, the leaves become bright yellow and senesce (Fig. 1).
-Due to the importance of N for plant growth, a deficiency will lower biomass production and have large impact on inflorescence yield.
+Leaves will first turn a pale yellow, and in advanced stages, they become bright yellow and senesce (Fig. 1).
+Due to the importance of N for plant growth, a deficiency will lower biomass production and have a large impact on inflorescence yield.

 Another macro plant nutrient is phosphorus.
-P-deficiency induces the formation of olive-coloured necrotic lesions on the fan leaves and later also on sugar-leaves (Fig. 1).
-The lesions start out small but can cover large parts of the leaves in advanced stages.
+P-deficiency induces the formation of olive-coloured necrotic lesions on the fan leaves and later also on sugar leaves (Fig. 1).
+The lesions start small but can cover large parts of the leaves in advanced stages.
 P-deficiency also causes leaf curling, turning individual leaflets inward and upward.
-P is used throughout the plant to facilitate energy transfer, for example in photosynthesis.
+P is used throughout the plant to facilitate energy transfer, for example, in the process of photosynthesis.
 Interestingly, Llewellyn et al. (2023) found that the limited supply of P increased THC concentration in inflorescences.
 However, the greatly diminished inflorescence yield outweighs the increase in potency.

 The initial symptoms of K-deficiency are the yellowing and browning of leaflet edges and possibly some older fan leaves.
 Plants rely on K for the functioning of stomata.
 Stomata are crucial for gas exchange and the transport of water and nutrients.
-This makes K so important for plant health.
-In flowering plants, larger sugar leaves show dark brown lesions surrounding secondary branch veins.
+This makes K so vital to plant health.
+In flowering plants, larger sugar leaves exhibit dark brown lesions surrounding secondary vein branches.
 If the deficiency persists, yellowing of the edge expands to the midrib of the leaf.
-As the yellowing of leaves continues, leaves mostly from the upper and middle canopy will turn brown and leaf edges will curl up and dry out (Fig. 1).
-At advanced stages, whole plant chlorosis is observed.
+As the yellowing of leaves continues, leaves, mainly from the upper and middle canopy, will turn brown, and the leaf edges will curl up and dry out (Fig. 1).
+At advanced stages, whole-plant chlorosis is observed.
 Llewellyn et al. (2023) found the highest concentrations of THCA and CBGA in K-deficient inflorescences.
 However, the increased potency comes at the cost of lowered inflorescence yields.

 Micronutrient deficiencies

-Mn-deficiencies can be recognized by interveinal chlorosis.
-Over time, the green veins will stand out from the interveinal tissue which become yellow.
+Mn deficiencies can be recognised by interveinal chlorosis.
+Over time, the green veins will become more distinct from the interveinal tissue, which will turn yellow.
 Some necrotic regions can also develop around leaf edges (Fig. 2).
-Llewellyn et al. (2023) did not note a significant response to Mn-deficiency in flowering plants even though upper foliar concentrations were extremely low.
-Mn is involved in different processes that are essential for photosynthesis.
-Still, no differences in biomass production were found between the control and Mn deficient treatments.
-Therefore, they suggest that cannabis is able to very efficiently take up and utilize Mn.
+Llewellyn et al. (2023) did not note a significant response to Mn-deficiency in flowering plants, even though upper foliar concentrations were extremely low.
+Plants use Mn in several processes essential for photosynthesis.
+However, researchers observed no differences in biomass production between the control and Mn-deficient treatments.
+Therefore, they suggest that cannabis can very efficiently take up and utilise Mn.

 Diagnosing and correcting nutrient deficiencies is an important aspect of growing cannabis.
-The studies presented today help growers and researchers to connect symptomology with nutrient deficiencies.
+The studies presented today help growers and researchers connect symptomology with nutrient deficiencies.
 Still, visual assessments, even when combined with foliar tissue analysis, won’t guarantee a perfect diagnosis due to the complex nature of plant nutrition.
-It’s important to gather as much information as possible to realize the highest chance for a correct diagnosis.
-We highly recommend reading the full articles, as more pictures and nuances are presented in the original texts.
-Both articles are open access, meaning that the articles can be read and downloaded for free.
-We have supplied the links to the cited articles below.
+It’s important to gather as much information as possible to realise the highest chance for a correct diagnosis.
+We highly recommend reading the full articles, as they present more pictures and nuances in the original texts.
+You can read and download both articles for free, as they are open-access.
+We’ve provided the links to the cited articles below.

 Articles cited